 - Use bottled water for drinking, cooking, and brushing teeth.

 - Boil untreated water at a rolling boil for two minutes before using.
 If boiling water is not possible, use water purification tablets or water filters; follow manufacturer’s instructions.

 For tips on what to look for when buying food at a festival or other public event, read the Fraser Health Authority news item Don't let Salmonella or E. coli take the fun out of your summer.
-For more information about food borne illness visit the Healthy Canadians and the BC Centre for Disease Control websites.
+For more information about food borne illness visit the Government of Canada and the BC Centre for Disease Control websites.

 Last Reviewed: July 2016